-Furthermore, the bill extends the repeal date for several sections of the Arizona Revised Statutes related to tax credits from December 31, 2025, to December 31, 2030.
-It clarifies that the repeal of these sections does not affect the issuance or redemption of tax credits for qualified projects that receive reservations before the new repeal date.
-Overall, the bill aims to enhance the framework for affordable housing tax credits, making it more flexible and potentially more beneficial for developers and the housing market.
+Furthermore, the bill extends the repeal date for certain sections of the Arizona Revised Statutes from December 31, 2025, to December 31, 2030, ensuring that the provisions related to premium tax credits and income tax credits for qualified projects remain in effect for a longer period.
+The bill also clarifies that the repeal of these sections does not affect the issuance or redemption of tax credits for projects that receive reservations before the new repeal date.

 Statutes affected: